blynkkk/blynkkk.github.io/mobile/table.md

 Blynk.virtualWrite(V1, "update", id, "UpdatedName", "UpdatedValue");
 ```

-To highlight any item in a table by using it's index in a table starting from 0 :
+To highlight any item in a table by using it's id in a table :

 ```
 Blynk.virtualWrite(V1, "pick", 0);